America's Most Surreal Lakefront Is an Ancient Psychedelic Playground

 Michigan is the undisputed king of jaw-dropping lakeshore drives, with almost 3,200 miles of waterfront covering three Great Lakes, endless adorable towns, and enough lighthouses to fill a whole damn library full of coffee-table books about lighthouses.

 But even by Michigan standards, Pictured Rocks National Lakeshore is astounding.
 Located deep in the reclusive Upper Peninsula, right by the small town of Munising, it's the crown jewel of Michigan's scenic waterfronts.
-The deep-blue waves of inland sea Lake Superior form the base of miles and miles of jagged limestone cliffs.
-They rise from the choppy waters like a panoramic wall -- one that looks like it was attacked by a gigantic toddler with a paintbrush.
+The deep-blue waves of inland sea Lake Superior form the base of miles and miles of jagged, multicolored limestone cliffs.
+They rise from the choppy waters like a panoramic wall—one that looks like it was attacked by a gigantic toddler with a paintbrush.

-A kayaker’s playgroundOnce things return to normal, there's no better way to get up close and personal with the rocks than via kayak or canoe.
-Traverse the waves and paddle through arches while gazing upon this weird natural wonder.
+There's no better way to get up close and personal with the rocks than via kayak or canoe.
+Traverse the waves on a guided tour and paddle through arches while gazing upon this weird natural wonder.
 The closer you get, the more the colors pop.
 If you’re hesitant about dipping half your body into one of the coldest freshwater lakes in the world, you can always book a boat cruise.

 Miners Beach is basically the gateway to the colorful parts of the rocks: Here you'll observe natural arches and big waves without much physical exertion.
 Sand Point offers up some killer sunsets on soft shores along crystal (and cold!) waters.
 The easiest bet is Twelvemile Beach, which offers day-use areas and camping (whenever that's allowed again).

 In autumn, the rocks somehow manage to become more colorful, with leaf-peeping that makes New England seem downright monochromatic.
 In spring, the snow melt results in cascades of water charting new paths for the various falls.
-And in winter -- the most dominant season here -- massive icicles form on the cliffs like building-size stalactites, while the waves below freeze into what resembles ice volcanoes.
+And in winter—by far the most dominant season here—massive icicles form on the cliffs like building-size stalactites, while the waves below freeze into what resembles ice volcanoes.
 Ice climbing is a thing, and you can book a guide to help you do it here or here.